TheGloriousGenesis/CS_Learning/BigDataLdn/posts/README.md

 # Big Data London Conference

-A detailed summary of the things I've learned during my time at BigDataLdn Confernce!
+A detailed summary of the things I've learned during my time at BigDataLdn Confernce 2024!

 tags: AI, platform, tools

-## BusinessValue in AI
+## Business Value in AI
 Multiple steps can be taken to ensure sustained sponsorship: [Microsofts AI strategy roadmap](https://info.microsoft.com/ww-landing-AI-Strategy-Roadmap-Navigating-the-stages-of-AI-value-creation.html)
 - find the strategic initiative of the company (company wild OKRS) and align with them.
 - Find what the business strategy is for the firm (buying, vertical integration) ==List different types of business strategy one can take for company==